FAQ#

 would be considered first-party based on this same-package heuristic.

-Ruff has built-in support for linting Jupyter Notebooks.
+Ruff has built-in support for linting and formatting Jupyter Notebooks.
+Refer to the Jupyter Notebook section for more details.

 Ruff also integrates with nbQA, a tool for running linters and code formatters over Jupyter Notebooks.